-Not everything is about alcohol though and if it’s something sweet you are looking for pop into Café Dolce on Lord Street, Riches Ice Cream Parlour, The Mezzanine or Cocoa House where, if you order a hot chocolate, they’ll shave real chocolate from a massive bar right in front of you.
+Not everything is about alcohol though and if it’s something sweet you are looking for pop into Café Dolce on Lord Street or Rich’s Ice Cream Parlour.

 Your wuffer isn’t forgotten either, all of the places mentioned would be happy to provide a nice cold bowl of fresh water for Fido and if they’re good, they might even be rewarded with a treat … or two!